Chappie9000/IntelligentFC_1.0/README.md

 # IntelligentFC_1.0
+Author notes:
 If you stumble upon this project and are interested, I am open to colaboration on the code and vision/use.
 Feel free to offer edits to the README.md.

+When I first started experimenting with multi-rotors, I wanted to build my own from scratch.
+However, I had a lot of trouble finding working versions that could upload to an Arduino via Arduino IDE without errors.
+There was allways some library I didn't have, and was often times cluttered with hard to read code making it a task to back-track through the #includes to find and understand the code.
+After spending at least a week trying to piece together my own code, I hit another hurdle, PID tuning.

+So I am building this repository for anyone who wishes they had a simple method for uploading to their Arduino board existing code for a multi-rotor quad-copter.
+My goal is for the only downloads are the Arduino IDE and this repository and all code necessary is contained in included source files.
+I also try to comment on every possible line to give an english narraration of the code to help developers and tinkerers.
+I will also provide dynamic controllers that eliminate the majority of PID tuning effort.

 Current hardware: Arduino Due